 Although the narrative of the film leans heavily on the mystery of how the monster and ‘Gloria’ are connected.
 An element of the writing I enjoyed is that none of the characters are treated like a fool, it doesn’t take our protagonist long to figure out the truth nor does it take her long to convince other people of it.
 Every decision made by the characters is understandable and realistic within reason.
 Despite also being an unlikeable character for a large majority of the film, Anne Hathaway manages to keep her character interesting and likeable enough for the audience.

 As mentioned previously, the performances here are outstanding, both from Anne Hathaway and Jason Sudeikis, and although he doesn’t appear much throughout the film Dan Stevens is also decent.
 All the cast have great comedic timing and genuinely excellent chemistry, and along with the film’s well-balanced tone can quickly change to very dramatic.
 Tim Blake Nelson and Austin Stowel also have small roles in the film, and despite also not having too much screen-time, they are very memorable as ‘Oscar’s close friends.

-‘Colossal’ is the perfect comedy-drama in my opinion, balancing great performances with an original story and some brilliantly executed emotional/funny scenes.
+Overall, ‘Colossal’ is the perfect comedy-drama in my opinion, balancing great performances with an original story and some brilliantly executed emotional/funny scenes.
 The film is extremely enjoyable all the way through.
 The film keeps us a decent pace and doesn’t overstay it’s welcome, yet still leaves the audience satisfied.
 The film really just has a great personality to it, and is filled with plenty of memorable scenes throughout its tight runtime.
-An 8/10 for this one, definitely check it out if it sounds like something you’d be interested in.
+So I’d say definitely check this one out if it sounds like something you’d be interested in.
+Final Rating: 8/10.